-Once all the necessary paperwork has been signed, references approved and completion monies collected, the tenant will meet the Inventory Clerk appointed at the previously agreed time, typically the commencement date of the tenancy but not before.
+Once all the necessary paperwork has been signed, references approved and completion monies collected, the tenant will meet the appointed Inventory Clerk at the previously agreed time, typically the commencement date of the tenancy but not before.
 The Inventory Clerk runs through a list of contents and a Schedule of Condition with the tenant.
 The Inventory Clerk will then hand the keys of the property over to the tenant and the tenant is free to move into the property.
-Depending on the size of property, the Check In Process will normally take between one and two hours.
+Depending on the size of property, the Check-In Process will normally take between one and two hours.

 At the end of the Tenancy